8.4M Tide, Gain and other laundry pods recalled over unsafe packaging

-Millions of bags of laundry pods are being recalled because the packages aren't child resistant and could pose a serious risk, a federal safety regulatory agency warned Friday.
+HOUSTON - Millions of bags of laundry pods are being recalled because the packages aren't child-resistant and could pose a serious risk, a federal safety regulatory agency warned Friday.

 The Consumer Product Safety Commission (CPSC) warning covers 8.4 million Proctor and Gamble Tide Pods, Gain Flings, Ace Pods and Ariel Pods liquid laundry detergent packets packaged in flexible film bags that were distributed in the United States.